awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-resource-data-sync.md

 # Setting up Systems Manager Explorer to display data from multiple accounts and Regions<a name="Explorer-resource-data-sync"></a>

 Systems Manager uses an integrated setup experience to help you get started with Systems Manager Explorer *and* Systems Manager OpsCenter\.
 After completing Integrated Setup, Explorer and OpsCenter automatically synchronize data\.
-More specifically, these capabilities synchronize OpsData and OpsItems for the AWS account and Region you used when you completed Integrated Setup\.
+More specifically, these capabilities synchronize OpsData and OpsItems for the AWS account and AWS Region you used when you completed Integrated Setup\.
 If you want to aggregate OpsData and OpsItems from other accounts and Regions, you must create a resource data sync, as described in this topic\.

 **Note**
 For more information about Integrated Setup, see [Getting started with Systems Manager Explorer and OpsCenter](Explorer-setup.md)\.